ZacBlanco/zacblanco.github.io/_posts/2015-05-10-physics-review.md

 ---
 layout: post
 title: A (Somewhat) Comprehensive Guide to Physics IB at Rutgers University
-permalink: "blog/physics/physics-IB-review"
+permalink: /blog/physics/physics-IB-review/
-tags: [physics, rutgers, spring 2015, final review]
+keywords: physics, rutgers, spring 2015, final review
-Author: Zac Blanco
+author: Zac Blanco
+description: A guide with handy explanations for all of the concepts covered in the Spring portion of Rutgers University first year physics courses
 ---

 The topics covered in this course are: